eileenmcnaughton/org.wikimedia.geocoder/README.md

   'data fill fields' - these are added to the existing fields if the existing field is not set.
 - other providers from https://github.com/geocoder-php/Geocoder#providers can be added easily

+### Installation

+After installing the extension Geocoding will be enabled with the OpenStreetMap geocoder.
+You can enable or disable geocoders and undertake minor edits to the geocoders under Administer->Localization->Geocoders.
+Depending on the geocoder this might involve editing a url or api key but several of the geocoders require you to load data directly in mysql, which you may not be able to do without server admin help.

 As of the 1.4 release there are some metadata & field use changes.
 These are best illustrated by examples.